alibaba/feathub/docs/content/how-to/deploy-on-alibaba-cloud.md

-# Deploy Feathub Job to Alibaba Cloud Realtime Compute for Apache Flink(实时计算Flink版)
+# Deploy Feathub Job on Alibaba Cloud Realtime Compute

-In this document, we will show you the steps to deploy a simple Feathub job that consumes data from the Flink datagen connector, computes some features, and prints out the result to the [Alibaba Cloud Realtime Compute for Apache Flink(实时计算Flink版)](https://help.aliyun.com/document_detail/110778.html).
+In this document, we will show you the steps to deploy a simple Feathub job that consumes data from the Flink datagen connector, computes some features, and prints out the result to the [Alibaba Cloud Realtime Compute for Apache Flink](https://help.aliyun.com/document_detail/110778.html).

 ## Prerequisite

-- An up and running instance of [Alibaba Cloud Realtime Compute for Apache Flink(实时计算Flink版).](https://help.aliyun.com/document_detail/110778.html)
+- An up and running instance of [Alibaba Cloud Realtime Compute for Apache Flink](https://help.aliyun.com/document_detail/110778.html)

 ## Package Feathub Python Dependencies